appbonsai/bonsai./flow.md

    - History should never be rewritten
 - 1 task = 1 branch = 1 pull request - 1 commit to **develop**
    - mark bug tasks as bugfix/
-   - mark nornal tasks as feature/
+   - mark normal tasks as feature/
 - Merge requires 2 approval in pull request
 - Pull request consists of
    - Task tag